semrush/intergalactic/website/docs/data-display/donut-chart/donut-chart.md

 ### Null values

 If the data for any category is zero, then do not disable the legend.
-Show 0 as the values in the legend, use `--gray-500` color.
+Show 0 as the values in the legend, use `--text-secondary` color.
 The zero value sector is not displayed on the chart.

 ![donut with null value](static/donut-null.png)